Chart Color Schemes

 Inverell features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 66.5% of all households, including 22.4% couples with children, 29.0% couples without children, and 13.9% single parent families.
-Non-family households make up the remaining 33.5%, with lone person households at 30.7% and group households comprising 2.9%.
-The median household size is 2.3 people, which matches the Rest of NSW average.
+Family households constitute 66.5% of all households, including 22.4% couples with children, 29.0% couples without children, and 13.9% single parent families.
+Non-family households comprise the remaining 33.5%, with lone person households at 30.7% and group households making up 2.9%.
+The median household size is 2.3 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households